Get a motorcycle license

 A New York State resident must have a Class M or Class MJ driver license or learner permit to drive a motorcycle.
 To get a motorcycle license, you must first get a motorcycle learner permit.

 Note: If you plan to apply for a motorcycle learner permit and another class of learner permit, apply for the other learner permit first.
 When you have the other learner permit, you can apply for your motorcycle permit.

-You must apply for a motorcycle learner permit at a DMV office.
-Be sure to
+Step 1: Apply for a motorcycle permit at a DMV office

-- study the online NYS Motorcycle Operator's Manual (MV-21MC) to prepare for the written test for your motorcycle learner permit
+- study the NY State Motorcycle Operator's Manual (MV-21MC) to prepare for the written test

-- if you already have a NYS learner permit or driver license, bring the document
+- if you already have a New York State learner permit or driver license, bring the document

 - bring payment for the $10.00 application fee and the motorcycle license fee 1

 Step 2: Prepare for the motorcycle road test

 Before you schedule your road test, we recommend that you have at least 30 hours of practice on a motorcycle, with or without formal instruction.
 We also recommend that you